matrix-io/matrix-documentation/docs/matrix-os/overview/data.md

   foo: 123
 })
 ```
-would be utilized with the following
+would be utilized with the following widget
 ```
 name: fooApp
 dataTypes: